temoto/robotstxt/README.rst

 Parsing robots.txt content builds a kind of logic database, which you can query with `(r *RobotsData) TestAgent(url, agent string) (bool)`.

 Explicit passing of agent is useful if you want to query for different agents.
-For single agent users there is a convenient option: `(r *RobotsData) Test(url) (bool)` which is identical to `TestAgent`, but uses `r.DefaultAgent` as user agent for each query.
+For single agent users there is an efficient option: `RobotsData.FindGroup(userAgent string)` returns a structure with `.Test(path string)` method and `.CrawlDelay time.Duration`.

-Query parsed robots data with explicit user agent.
+Simple query with explicit user agent.
+Each call will scan all rules.

 ::

     allow := robots.TestAgent("/", "FooBot")

-Or with implicit user agent.
+Or query several paths against same user agent for performance.

 ::

-    robots.DefaultAgent = "OtherBot"
-    allow := robots.Test("/")
+    group := robots.FindGroup("BarBot")
+    group.Test("/")
+    group.Test("/download.mp3")
+    group.Test("/news/article-2012-1")

+Who
+===

+Honorable contributors (in undefined order):

+    * Ilya Grigorik (igrigorik)
+    * Martin Angers (PuerkitoBio)
+    * Micha Gorelick (mynameisfiber)

+Initial commit and other: Sergey Shepelev temotor@gmail.com